backdrop-contrib/session_limit/README.md

 -------------

 The default maximum number of permitted sessions is 1 per account.
-Change default max sessions can be changed in 'Configuration >> People >> Session Limit'.
+Change default max sessions can be changed in 'Configuration >> User accounts >> Session Limit'.
 The path for this is /admin/config/people/session-limit.

 The precedence of defined session limits are: